AcubeSAT/ecss-services/README.md

 on the [ECSS-E-ST-70-41C](https://ecss.nl/standard/ecss-e-st-70-41c-space-engineering-telemetry-and-telecommand-packet-utilization-15-april-2016/)
 standard.

+## Documentation
+You can read the complete documentation of this project at https://acubesat.gitlab.io/obc/ecss-services/docs/.
+This includes installation instructions, a usage guide, and detailed descriptions of all public functions and definitions.

 ## Directories
 - **ci**: GitLab CI configuration files
 - **docs**: Source code usage and development documentation